 Bottom line: there is no perfect science, but by asking the right questions and assessing your needs, you should be able to land on a model that works for you and your team.

-Palmetto Technology Group, an outsourced IT or supplemental IT support company for small to mid-sized businesses throughout the southeast, helps clients make their teams more secure and more productive, and helps them leverage their IT investment.
+Palmetto Technology Group, an outsourced IT company for small to mid-sized businesses throughout the southeast, helps clients make their teams more secure and more productive, and helps them leverage their IT investment.
 PTG’s goal is to take the guesswork and frustration out of IT and to help customers reach their objectives as an organization.

 Reed Wilson founded Palmetto Technology Group in 2007, when he saw that many small- and medium-sized companies were experiencing productivity challenges, security issues, and downtime due to relying on onsite servers and slow or outdated systems.
 His vision was to help make companies more productive, more secure, and smarter about how they spent their IT dollars.